 Sweet corn is the one cereal crop that home gardeners are likely to grow; it requires considerable space but is still well worth planting.
-(For information about ornamental corn, see Zea mays.)

 Sugar-enhanced and supersweet varieties of corn are actually sweeter than standard kinds, and they maintain their sweetness longer after harvest because of a gene that increases the quantity of sugar and slows its conversion to starch.
 A very few people consider these varieties overly sweet.

-As one of the principle warm-season vegetables, corn needs heat, but suitable early hybrid varieties will grow even in cool-summer areas.
+As one of the principal warm-season vegetables, corn needs heat, but suitable early hybrid varieties will grow even in cool-summer areas.
 In northern climates and at high altitudes, grow short-season varieties; plant seeds you have pregerminated and grow with black plastic mulch and a cover.

 In Hawaii, try varieties developed especially for Island gardens, such as supersweet kinds ‘Waimanolo SS’ and ‘UH-10’.